Table of Contents

 - Improving the value of your brand (brand equity).

-- Creating loyalty towards your brand.
+- Creating loyalty to your brand.